A Masonic hoodwink is a type of blindfold used in Masonic rituals of initiation.

-"A symbol of the secrecy, silence, and darkness in which the mysteries of our art should be preserved from the unhallowed gaze of the
+"A symbol of the secrecy, silence, and darkness in which the mysteries of our art should be preserved from the unhallowed gaze of the profane.

-Saint John's Gospel (I, 5), "And the light shineth in darkness; and the darkness comprehended it not."
+It has been supposed to have a symbolic reference to the passage in Saint John's Gospel (I, 5), "And the light shineth in darkness; and the darkness comprehended it not."

 But it is more certain that there is in the hoodwink a representation of the mystical darkness which always preceded the rites of the ancient initiations."

 Source: Mackey's Revised Encyclopedia of Freemasonry, 1929,